How To Download Gmail Emails and View Them Offline in Your PC

 Once you download the archive, you will have to extract the .zip file using Windows built-in extractor or a third-party archiver like 7-Zip.
 In the “Mail” folder of the Takeout archive, you will find an MBOX file that contains all your Gmail emails.

 Mbox file format is made for email clients to read, so your operating system will not be able to open it.
 Below we have explained what you can do with the Mbox file.

 If you don’t want to import the Mbox file to another email client, then you can also view the file in your PC using a Mbox file viewer.
 I really liked the free Windows MBox Viewer for this purpose that is free and very easy to use, but it is only for Windows.
 If you are on Mac, you can give MBOX Viewer a try.

 Download and open Windows MBox Viewer.
 Click on the “File” menu and choose “Select folder” to select the “Mail” folder you got in the Takeout archive.
 This will add the folder in MBox Viewer and you will see all the emails in the above panel.
 You can click on each email to preview it in the window below and also interact with it.

 There aren’t many features or customization options, but you should be able to search, read and interact with the emails without losing any details.

-Downloading all your Gmail emails in your PC is a great way to backup Gmail emails and have a copy to access offline.
-If you are planning on using this method to download and backup Gmail emails in your PC, then you will have to occasionally go through the whole process to update the backup and also delete the old Mbox file.
+Downloading all your Gmail emails on your PC is a great way to back up Gmail emails and have a copy to access offline.
+If you are planning on using this method to download and backup Gmail emails on your PC, then you will have to occasionally go through the whole process to update the backup and also delete the old Mbox file.
 Furthermore, dealing with the Mbox file can be a little confusing, if the above instructions weren’t enough or there is something confusing you; feel free to let us know in the comments and we will be more than happy to help.